 Whether you’re attending a holiday party or spending the weekend with a friend or family member, always bring a host or hostess gift.
 The person or family doing the hosting has to spend time and money getting ready for you, so it’s the least you can do.

 An overnight or weekend stay calls for a more elaborate gift, but it doesn’t have to cost a fortune.
-A gift basket with something related to the interests of the host family will show your appreciation for their effort.Continue to 3 of 11 below.
+A gift basket with something related to the interests of the host family will show your appreciation for their effort.

-Forget to RSVP
+Forgetting to RSVP

 When you receive a holiday party invitation, don’t forget to send back the RSVP.
 The host or hostess needs to know how many people they can count on attending.
-The key is to get the response in the mail immediately.
+The key is to get a response in the mail immediately.

 If you’re not sure whether or not you’ll be able to attend at first, put a reminder on your calendar and send the host a message with the date you’ll get back with him or her.
-Then do it.Continue to 4 of 11 below.
+Then do it.

-Forget a Thank You Note
+Forgetting a Thank You Note

 Thank you notes are always in order for anything someone does for you.
 Whether you receive a gift or get invited to a party, always follow up with a note to show some gratitude.
+Even if you receive a bad gift, you should show good manners and thank the person in a written note.
 It doesn’t have to be long, but it should be specific and heartfelt.

-Forget to Sign Christmas and Other Holiday Cards
+Not Signing Christmas and Other Holiday Cards

 When sending any type of holiday cards, don’t forget to include your name.
 It’s wonderful to think of people during the holiday season, and they need to know who cares enough to send a card.
 Also try to think of a personal message, even if it’s brief.
-If you don’t know what else to say, perhaps you can mention your wish for a snowy Christmas morning or blessings from your home to theirs.Continue to 6 of 11 below.
+If you don’t know what else to say, perhaps you can mention your wish for a snowy Christmas morning or blessings from your home to theirs.Continue to 5 of 10 below.

-Forget to Include Batteries
+Forgetting to Include Batteries

 It’s always fun to give someone an electronic gift or one with moving parts, but only if you remember to include the batteries.
-The person on the receiving end will probably want to start enjoying the gift right away, and it’s difficult to find a store that’s open on Christmas Day.Continue to 7 of 11 below.
+The person on the receiving end will probably want to start enjoying the gift right away, and it’s difficult to find a store that’s open on Christmas Day.

-Drink Excessively at the Company Party
+Drinking Excessively at the Company Party

 If your company hosts a holiday party, it’s important to refrain from having too much alcohol during the event.
 Getting drunk with your coworkers might sound like fun, but it can get you into all kinds of trouble later.
 Instead, opt for soda or juice after the first round of drinks.
-Or if you know you’ll have a difficult time saying no to the second round, abstain to avoid the temptation to overindulge and make sure you keep your wits about you.Continue to 8 of 11 below.
+Or if you know you’ll have a difficult time saying no to the second round, abstain to avoid the temptation to overindulge and make sure you keep your wits about you.

 Holiday parties should be enjoyable for everyone in attendance, so resist the urge to show off anything you have that no one else does.
 This includes fancy cars, mansions, designer clothes, expensive jewelry, or whatever else you think might impress friends, family, and coworkers.
-It’s better to be humble and let others form their opinions of your character without all the trappings and adornments.Continue to 9 of 11 below.
+It’s better to be humble and let others form their opinions of your character without all the trappings and adornments.

 Being a Downer

 10 of 10

-Forget Your Speech Filter
+Forgetting Your Speech Filter

 No matter how tempting it is to say whatever comes to mind during the holidays, it’s better to think first before opening your mouth.
-Avoid the urge to gossip, share secrets, slander others, or say anything you might regret later.
+Avoid the urge to gossip, share secrets, slander others, discuss politics, or say anything you might regret later.
 Turn the holidays into a time for uplifting, rejoicing, and counting your blessings.